-- 4.11 Protecting children from being harmed or exploited by gambling means: - a) preventing children from taking part in gambling and - b) restricting activities such as advertising, so that gambling products are not aimed at or appear attractive to children - 4.12 We will pay attention to licence applications for premises situated near schools or areas where there may be a high concentration of children or families. - 4.13 We will also have regard to the proximity of the premises to other high-risk areas identified in our local area profile and consider whether this is likely to present a risk to this licensing objective. - 4.14 In considering the operators risk assessment, we will assess the measures the operator has in place to mitigate the risks to this licensing objective.
-We will also decide whether specific measures are required at premises such as - a) supervision of entrances to the premises - b) supervision of gaming machines and - c) the separation of certain areas within the premises - 4.15 We will also ensure that where category C, B or A machines are on offer in premises to which children are admitted: - a) all such machines are in an area of the premises which is separated from the remainder of the premises by a physical barrier which is effective to prevent access other than through a designated entrance
+- a) displaying signs at the entrances and within the premises making clear the children are not permitted on site at any time - b) locating betting terminals and gaming machines so that staff can easily monitor them - c) monitoring the entrance(s) to premises - ensuring the layout of the premises allows to staff to effectively supervise all areas of the premises, which may include the provision of CCTV. - 4.14 We will pay attention to licence applications for premises situated near schools or areas where there may be a high concentration of children or families. - 4.15 We will also have regard to the proximity of the premises to other high-risk areas identified in our local area profile and consider whether this is likely to present a risk to this licensing objective. - 4.16 In considering the operators risk assessment, we will assess the measures the operator has in place to mitigate the risks to this licensing objective.
+We will also decide whether specific measures are required at premises such as - a) supervision of entrances to the premises - b) supervision of gaming machines and - c) the separation of certain areas within the premises - 4.17 We will also ensure that where category C or B gaming machines are on offer in premises to which children are admitted: - a) all such machines are in an area of the premises which is separated from the remainder of the premises by a physical barrier which is effective to prevent access other than through a designated entrance - b) the premises is appropriately signed, indicating that access to that area is restricted to persons under the age of 18 - c) only adults are admitted to the area where the machines are located - d) access to the area where the machines are located is supervised

-- b) the premises is appropriately signed, indicating that access to that area is restricted to persons under the age of 18 - c) only adults are admitted to the area where the machines are located - d) access to the area where the machines are located is supervised - e) the area where the machines are located is arranged so that the staff or the licence holder can observe it. - 4.16 We will also apply these considerations to buildings in which multiple premises licences exist. - 4.17 Separate requirements apply to alcohol-licensed premises that hold a gaming machine permit.
+- e) the area where the machines are located is arranged so that the staff or the licence holder can observe it. - 4.18 We will also apply these considerations to buildings in which multiple premises licences exist. - 4.19 Separate requirements apply to alcohol-licensed premises that hold a gaming machine permit.
 Please refer to section 5 and Elmbridge's Statement of Licensing Policy under the Licensing Act 2003.